 This is why if you order a tall breve at Starbucks, you will most likely get a cup of steamed half-and-half.

 If you want to avoid such a misunderstanding, you should instead order a tall breve latte or a breve cappuccino.

-Of course, at some Starbucks shops, the baristas will understand what’s the drink you’re looking to have and serve you a caffè breve.
+Of course, at some Starbucks shops, the baristas will understand what’s the drink you’re ordering and serve you a classic caffè breve.